-In addition to the vertebral column, membranes called meninges also protect the spinal cord by enveloping them and holding a protective fluid called cerebrospinal fluid, commonly known as spinal fluid.
+In addition to the vertebral column, membranes called meninges also protect the spinal cord by enveloping them and enclosing a protective fluid called cerebrospinal fluid, commonly known as spinal fluid.
 This fluid helps protect the spine from shocks and other types of damage.
 It also acts as a transport system for nutrients to keep the spinal cord healthy.

-The spinal cord has three meningeal membranes:
+The spinal cord, like the brain, has three meningeal membranes:

 - Dura mater, the outermost layer

-- Arachnoid, the middle layer
+- Arachnoid mater, the middle layer

 - Pia mater, the innermost layer closest to the spinal cord